augmented-os/augmented-os/docs/architecture/components/task_execution_service/implementation/integration_task_executor.md

 ## Overview

-The Integration Task Executor is a core component of the Task Execution Layer Service responsible for executing tasks that interact with external systems and services.
+The Integration Task Executor is a core component of the Task Execution Service Service responsible for executing tasks that interact with external systems and services.
 It provides a secure, reliable, and configurable mechanism for integrating workflows with third-party APIs, enterprise systems, and other external services.

 ## Key Responsibilities